Getting from SEA Airport to Seattle Cruise Port (2026 Guide)

 How to get from Seattle-Tacoma International Airport to the Port of Seattle cruise terminals in 2026.
 Light rail, rideshare, and shuttle options for Alaska.

-If you are flying into SEA for an Alaska cruise, the Port of Seattle is about 16 miles north of the airport.
+If you are flying into SEA for an Alaska cruise, the Port of Seattle’s two cruise terminals sit about 15 miles (24 km) north of the airport.
 The drive takes 30 to 60 minutes depending on I-5 traffic, and Seattle traffic is notoriously unpredictable.

 Seattle has grown into one of the largest Alaska homeports in the country.
-Major lines sailing from the Port of Seattle include Norwegian, Princess, Celebrity, Holland America, Royal Caribbean, and Carnival, mostly running Alaska Inside Passage and Glacier Bay itineraries.
-The season runs roughly April through October, with peak departures from June through August.
+Lines sailing from the Port of Seattle include Carnival, Celebrity, Cunard, Holland America, MSC, Norwegian, Oceania, Princess, Regent Seven Seas, Royal Caribbean, and Virgin Voyages, mostly running Alaska Inside Passage and Glacier Bay itineraries.
+The season runs roughly May through September, with peak departures from June through August.
 Browse the full ship database to compare the ships sailing from Seattle.

 Transport options